-- 1) Waiver Conditions.
-The training program outlined in this instruction is required to be completed during the first three years of a CSHO's career.
+- 1. Waiver Conditions.
+The training program outlined in this OPN is required to be completed during the first eight years of a CSHO's career.
 Bureau chiefs have discretion to waive any of the required courses listed, with the exception of the #141 (or #1410) Inspection Techniques and Legal Aspects course.
-Waivers will be used rarely and will be granted only in exceptional circumstances. - 2) Assessment and Documentation.
+Waivers will be used rarely and will be granted only in exceptional circumstances. - 2.
+Assessment and Documentation.
 The district supervisor must assess and document that the CSHO has demonstrated the tasks listed in the course objectives for the course being waived.
 After an assessment has been made, waiver requests will be submitted in writing by the district supervisor to the bureau chief.
 The waiver request will document why the CSHO does not need to attend the specified course.
 The documentation will include how the CSHO has acquired the levels of knowledge, skills and abilities reflected in the objectives of the course for which the waiver is being requested.
 Not only must equivalent technical knowledge and skills be documented, the documentation will also indicate that the CSHO has institutional understanding of OSH Division-specific policies and procedures.
-For example, criteria may include experience as a CSHO with another OSHA State Plan State or as a federal OSHA CSHO. - 3) Waiver Requests.
+For example, criteria may include experience as a CSHO with another OSHA State Plan State or as a federal OSHA CSHO. - 3.
+Waiver Requests.
 Only the bureau chief can grant a waiver and will respond to waiver requests in writing.
 Copies of responses approving waiver requests will be provided to the district supervisor and assistant director.
 The district supervisor will annotate the CSHO's training record to reflect required courses that have been waived by the bureau chief.

 G. Time Extensions.
-The time requirements for completing the training shown in this OPN must be met.
+The time requirements for completing Phase 1 and Phase 2 of the training shown in this OPN must be met.
 Only the CSHO's bureau chief can grant a time extension, which must be based on extenuating circumstances.
-The time allowed to complete the required courses should also allow insertion of technical courses throughout the three-year period.
-Technical courses may be taken at any time during the three-year period after the CSHO has completed both #100 (or #1000) Initial Compliance and one of the standards courses.
+Technical courses may be taken at any time during the three-year period preferably after the CSHO has completed both #100 (or #1000) Initial Compliance and one of the standards courses.

-- 1) Time Extension Conditions.
-If there are circumstances that prevent the CSHO from completing the required courses within the three-year period, the bureau chief can extend the time for completion of the required courses for a period of up to one year.
-The use of time extensions could extend the time allowed for a CSHO to complete the required courses to a maximum of four years from their employment date. - 2) Time Extension Requests.
+- 1. Time Extension Conditions.
+If there are circumstances that prevent the CSHO from completing the required courses for Phase 1 of their training within the first three year period, or the required technical courses for Phase 1 of their training within the eight year period, the bureau chief can extend the time for completion of the required courses for a period of up to one year.
+The use of time extensions could extend the time allowed for a CSHO to complete the required courses to a maximum of four years from their employment date for Phase 1, or nine years from their employment date for Phase 2. - 2.
+Time Extension Requests.
 Time extensions will be submitted in writing by the district supervisor to the bureau chief.
-Time extension requests include the reason(s) additional time is needed by the CSHO to complete the required training, the amount of time requested, and the course(s) that will be completed during the requested time extension. - 3) Time Extension Approvals.
+Time extension requests include the reason(s) additional time is needed by the CSHO to complete the required training, the amount of time requested, and the course(s) that will be completed during the requested time extension. - 3.
+Time Extension Approvals.
 The bureau chief will respond to the time extension request in writing.
 Copies of the responses approving time extension requests will be provided to the district supervisor and assistant director.
-The district supervisor will annotate the CSHO's training record to reflect the extension of time.
+The district supervisor will annotate the

+CSHO's training record to reflect the extension of time.